 Don’t we reinvent “quality” or “usability” terms?
 Those concepts overlap.
 I see complexity as an umbrella term that (depending on the stakeholder) covers usability, architecture, maintainability, quality, etc.

 Getting back to the business reality:

 If something looks like too complex, people won’t use it and won’t buy it.

 Does complexity matter for your clients?
 Obviously, customers of your product or service won’t use a “complexity” term, but they deal with complexity every day.
 They perceive complexity by:

 - A painful feeling that something is not working as expected,

 - Not having enough options to choose from…

 For example, there is a supermarket next to the place I live.
 They are good at dealing with complexity.
-If you buy fruits there you don’t need to weigh them yourself, the cashier will do it for you.
-Compare this to other supermarkets where you need to find the electronic weights that are working, and pick the right number (with a variety of available fruits and vegetables it’s a tricky task).
-In traditional supermarket the choice of products is identical, but the whole experience feels like more complex.
+If you buy fruit, there you don’t need to weigh them yourself, the cashier will do it for you.
+Compare this to other supermarkets where you need to find the electronic weights that are working and pick the right number (with a variety of available fruits and vegetables, it’s a tricky task).
+In a traditional supermarket, the choice of products is identical, but the whole experience feels more complex.

 The perception of complexity becomes an important factor in the choices people make every day.
 If you want your business to compete better, learn to find and manage unnecessary complexities.

 Four Steps to Manage Complexity